ObolNetwork/obol-docs/docs/cg/bug-report.md

 ## Checking if your issue exists

-Duplicate tickets are a hinderance to the development process and, as such, it is crucial to first check through Charon's existing issues to see if what you are experiencing has already been indexed.
+Duplicate tickets are a hindrance to the development process and, as such, it is crucial to first check through Charon's existing issues to see if what you are experiencing has already been indexed.

 To do so, head over to the [issue page](https://github.com/ObolNetwork/charon/issues) and enter some related keywords into the search bar.
 This may include a sample from the output or specific components it affects.